By using this site, you agree to the Privacy Policy and Terms of Use.

 The researchers emphasized that this was an observational imaging study that demonstrates associations rather than cause-and-effect relationships.
 The cross-sectional design means that while patterns are clear, the study cannot prove that changing body composition will directly impact brain aging.

 Future longitudinal studies will be needed to determine whether interventions targeting muscle preservation and visceral fat reduction can slow brain aging.
-The research team noted that specific exercise protocols or nutritional interventions were not tested in this analysis, according to findings published by the World Health Organization on physical activity guidelines.
+The research team noted that specific exercise protocols or nutritional interventions were not tested in this analysis.

 People with greater skeletal muscle mass showed biologically younger-looking brains, while those with more visceral fat displayed accelerated brain aging patterns in MRI analysis.